-Currently, EPD is in the process of performing SWAPs on all privately owned groundwater systems as the drinking water operating permits come up for renewal.
-For the three-year period from July 1, 2001 through June 30, 2013, approximately 2,880 source water assessments have been prepared for the privately owned ground water systems in Georgia.
-This activity for the privately owned ground water systems will continue in the future.
+Currently, EPD prepares initial SWAPs on all newly permitted privately owned groundwater systems and updates existing groundwater system SWAPs on a 10-year cycle.
+For the three-year period from July 1, 2013 through June 30, 2016, approximately 400 SWAPs were initially prepared or updated for privately owned ground water systems in Georgia.
+EPD will continue to implement this program to safeguard drinking water supplies in the State.

-GEORGIA WARN PROGRAM: Following the impacts of Hurricane Katrina, it became apparent that even with the extraordinary efforts of utilities, water associations, and state regulatory agencies, the demand for resources and knowing where those resources were available overwhelmed the ability to effectively coordinate the initial response.
+GEORGIA WARN PROGRAM: Following the impacts of Hurricane Katrina, it became apparent that even with the extraordinary efforts of utilities, water associations, and state regulatory agencies, the demand for resources and knowing where those resources were available overwhelmed the ability to effectively coordinate an initial response to the disaster.
 Realizing that utilities needed a different approach, leaders in the water community and state agencies have joined together to create the Georgia Water/Wastewater Agency Response Network or GAWARN.